digi-embedded/android-sample-pwm/README.md

 The example is already configured, so all you need to do is to build and launch the project.

-Once application starts, choose a PWM Channel and configure all its PWM
+Once application starts, choose a PWM Channel and configure its parameters:
-parameters:

 * **PWM Channel**: PWM channel to configure and control.
-* **Enable**: Enables or disables the selected PWM channel.
-* **Frequency (Hz)**: Sets the PWM channel frequency in hertz.
 * **Duty Cycle (%)**: Sets the PWM channel duty cycle as percentage (0-100).
-* **Polarity**: Configures the selected PWM channel polarity between _Normal_ and _Inverted_.

-**\*\*Note**: Kernel 3.0 does not allow to modify some of the PWM channel parameters, so they may appear as disabled in the application.

 In the SBC board v1, PWM channels are mapped as follows:

 * PWM1 signal is connected on the SBC to pin 13 of connector J18 (MIPI DSI) to control the backlight contrast of the MIPI DSI display.

-In the SBC board v2, PWM channels are mapped as follows:
+In the SBC board v3, PWM channels are mapped as follows:

 * PWM2 signal is connected on the SBC to pin 13 of connector J16 (MIPI DSI) to control the backlight contrast of the MIPI DSI display.